iamrkcheers/angular-custom-directives/README.md

 # custom
-An AngularJS app demonstrating its all important feature of *custom directives*
+An AngularJS app demonstrating its all important feature of *custom directives*.